Help us improve your experience.

 Note:

-Packet capture is supported on physical interfaces, reth interfaces, and tunnel interfaces, such as gr, ip, st0, and lsq-/ls.
+Packet capture is supported on physical interfaces, reth interfaces, and tunnel interfaces, such as gr, ip, and lsq-/ls.
+However, packet capture is not supported on secure tunnel interface (st0).

 Packets are captured as binary data, without modification.
 You can read the packet information offline with a packet analyzer such as Wireshark or tcpdump.
 If you need to quickly capture packets destined for or originating from the Routing Engine and analyze them online, you can use the J-Web packet capture diagnostic tool.